stefanpejcinoski/AutoBacklight/Readme.md

 ## Windows

+Make an installation directory (anywhere is fine) and copy the script located in "background-script-windows-untested" to it.

 Use the Windows task scheduler to create an automated task with a frequency that you choose (I recommend 2 minutes),  to run the python interpreter with this script as an argument.
 I currently do not have a machine with Windows to install and test the script on to, but you can find instructions on how to use the task scheduler online.

+The script is untested on Windows, it may run fine or it may not run at all.
+For now it lacks external monitor and sleep detection.

 # Usage